vicenteherrera/blog/_posts/2023-06-27-log4j-part-iii.md

 _Kubernetes Network Policies_ work very well to manage pod traffic inside the cluster on regular pods.
 But if you want to filter external traffic, when using load balancers the external source IP address of the connection may be masked.
 To avoid this, you can opt to lose perfect balancing vs preserving client ip by setting [externalTrafficPolicy to local](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip).
 It's a good idea to use a cloud firewall when possible for rules that can apply in this case.

+### Encrypting network traffic

+Traffic encryption will prevent that any middle man in your infrastructure can listen to your communications, may it be your cloud provider, your own software, or a malicious actor that has found a vulnerability in one of your systems and wants to gather information on different ones.

 A _service mesh_ is an interesting addition that brings your cluster network better observability, better load balancing, and automated mTLS authentication and encryption.
 But it's not enough for network segmentation: if it's based on sidecars like Istio it will only proxy L7 traffic, not blocking direct ip:port communications, and the proxy can be bypassed if the pod has enough privileges; and if it's eBPF based, which can route L3 traffic, it completely lacks any network segmentation features, leaving that control to its underlying eBPF CNI and the previously discussed network policies.

+If you don't want the overhead resource cost of a service mesh, and you want end-to-end encryption (from client to pod), research how your load balancers can do SSL pasthrough to make that possible.
+On AWS, (Application Load Balancer (ALB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) can't do SSL passthrough.
+You could use [Network Load Balancer (NLB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) in tcp mode, but if you use [AWS Load Balancer controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/), you will need an NLB per service, which is costly, and will exhaust available VPC ip addresses.
+You could provision NLB using Terraform or CloudFormation and use different ports to different services, or create a single NLB and [Nginx ingress controller](https://docs.nginx.com/nginx-ingress-controller/intro/overview/).

 ### Process containment